breadcat/blog.minskio.co.uk/content/quotes.md

 >Ye shall know the truth, and the truth shall make you mad <!-- aldous huxley -->

->Yes I Can Hear You Clem Fandango <!-- toast of london -->
+>Yes I can hear you Clem Fandango <!-- toast of london -->

 >Yes, even if they ask stupid questions <!-- love everyone meme, no matter what -->